ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 The commented out lines would give you a compiler error.
-The reason for this is, that the [proc] [sqrsum2\[T\]] defines a generic [proc], but the compiler enforces that both parameters have the same type.
-The expression [sqrsum2(x, 2)] compiles fine, as due to the first parameter [x] the compiler instantiates a [proc] for a [float] parameter type, and then converts the second parameter, which is an integer literal, to [float] automatically.
+The reason for this is, that the `proc` `sqrsum2[T]` defines a generic `proc`, but the compiler enforces that both parameters have the same type.
+The expression `sqrsum2(x, 2)` compiles fine, as due to the first parameter `x` the compiler instantiates a `proc` for a `float` parameter type, and then converts the second parameter, which is an integer literal, to `float` automatically.
 This automatic conversion is only done for literal numbers, not for variables.
-The expression [sqrsum2(2, x)] does not compile, as due to the first parameter, which is an integer literal, a [proc] for integer parameters is instantiated, and the second [x] parameter of [float] type is not compatible with the instantiated [proc].
+The expression `sqrsum2(2, x)` does not compile, as due to the first parameter, which is an integer literal, a `proc` for integer parameters is instantiated, and the second `x` parameter of `float` type is not compatible with the instantiated `proc`.

-Generics can become a bit complicated, as we may use multiple different generic types for different [proc] parameters.
-And we can use generics also for [object] types, we may for example create lists like we did for our names list that work not only for [strings], but that can work with other data types like numbers or sequences in a very similar way.
+Generics can become a bit complicated, as we may use multiple different generic types for different `proc` parameters.
+And we can use generics also for `object` types, we may for example create lists like we did for our names list that work not only for `strings`, but that can work with other data types like numbers or sequences in a very similar way.
 We may explain that in more detail later.